brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 ### It's pretty fast

-It doesn't build a site as quickly as Hugo---nothing beats Hugo on that score---but Eleventy's build times are impressive enough for me, and I expect this aspect will improve in time, [much as it did for Gatsby in going from v1 to v2](https://www.gatsbyjs.org/blog/2018-09-17-gatsby-v2/).[^privacy]
+It doesn't build a site as quickly as Hugo---nothing beats Hugo on that score---but Eleventy's build times are impressive enough for me, and I expect this aspect will improve in time, [much as it did for Gatsby in going from v1 to v2](https://www.gatsbyjs.org/blog/2018-09-17-gatsby-v2/).

-[^privacy]: The embedded tweets that formerly were in this part on the page are now just linked and identified, due to the site's belatedly adopted [privacy policy](/privacy).

 While we're on the subject of speed: while I was working on this post, I saw this Leatherman tweet:

-{{< twitscrn imageUrl="Twitter_1169998370041208832.png" alt="Tweet from @zachleat, 2019-09-06: Which has a better First Meaningful Paint time?
-1. a raw 8.5MB HTML file with the full text of every single one of my 27,506 tweets 2. a client rendered React site with exactly one tweet on it (Spoiler: @____lighthouse reports 8.5MB of HTML wins by about 200ms)" width="1182" height="704" twitterUrl="https://twitter.com/zachleat/status/1169998370041208832" >}}
+{{< tweet user="zachleat" id="1169998370041208832" >}}

 React.
 Hmm.
 Wonder whom he might be zinging there?
 Good job, sir.
-Given the Gatsby team's continual boasting about how they can handle massive amounts of data with ease, I hope you're making them sweat, even if just a little.[^tweetEase]
+Given the Gatsby team's continual boasting about how they can handle massive amounts of data with ease, I hope you're making them sweat, even if just a little.

-[^tweetEase]: And I would be sorely remiss here if I didn't mention how **freaking easy** it is to embed tweets, Twitter cards, and Twitter timelines within Eleventy-generated content.
-With Gatsby, it's sufficiently fussy about JavaScript from elsewhere that you need one or more plugins---and sometimes they work and sometimes they don't.
-In my experience, it was mostly "don't."
-But, with Eleventy (as is true for Hugo), you just **paste in the embed code from Twitter** as the Internet gods intended.

 ## The way forward